emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 # Ingest Data into Microsoft SQL Server

 EMQX supports integration with Microsoft SQL Server.
-You can save client messages and events to Microsoft SQL Server, or record the online status or online/offline of clients by using events to trigger the data update or removal.
+You can save client messages and online/offline events to Microsoft SQL Server.

 {% emqxee %}

 ::: tip

-The data integration with Microsoft SQL Server is currently only supported in EMQX Enterprise 5.0.3 and above.
+The data integration with Microsoft SQL Server is supported in EMQX Enterprise 5.0.3 and above.

 :::